modular-ml/wrapyfi/docs/usage.md

 * `WRAPYFI_ZEROMQ_PARAM_PUB_PORT`: The parameter server pub-socket port.
 Defaults to 5655 (**currently not supported**)
 * `WRAPYFI_ZEROMQ_PARAM_SUB_PORT`: The parameter server sub-socket port.
 Defaults to 5656 (**currently not supported**)

-ROS and ROS2 queue sizes can be set by:
+ROS and ROS 2 queue sizes can be set by:

 * `WRAPYFI_ROS_QUEUE_SIZE`: Size of the queue buffer.
 Defaults to 5
 * `WRAPYFI_ROS2_QUEUE_SIZE`: Size of the queue buffer.
 Defaults to 5